FeaturesWorkflowPricingFAQ

 A properly designed IBC policy looks nothing like the standard whole life Ramsey is typically criticizing — Paid-Up Addition riders maximize early cash value, so more of your premium becomes accessible from day one.
 Most IBC practitioners also invest in markets and other cashflowing assets; they just finance those investments through the policy first, putting the same dollar to work in two places.

 Not yet.
-You enter values manually from your carrier's annual or quarterly statements, which keeps credentials out of the system.
-Automated carrier integrations are on the roadmap.
+You enter values manually from your insurance company's annual or quarterly statements, which keeps credentials out of the system.
+Automated integrations are on the roadmap.

 Encrypted in transit and at rest.
 Sensitive credentials are also encrypted in the application before they hit the database.
-No carrier credentials are stored.
+No insurance company credentials are stored.
 No third-party analytics on your financial data.
 Your full history can be exported at any time.

 No. IBC Tool is an independent project, not affiliated with, endorsed by, or sponsored by the Nelson Nash Institute or Infinite Banking Concepts, LLC.
 The Infinite Banking Concept® is a registered trademark of Infinite Banking Concepts, LLC.